 FRIDAY, NOVEMBER 22 TOKYO

-After breakfast we will be met by an English-speaking guide for a deep dive into futuristic Tokyo including a visit to the man-made island of Odaiba which is proud home to the world’s first digital art museum, designed by the ultra-technologist art group teamLab. “teamLab Borderless” features almost 50 immersive, three-dimensional digital works spread over five distinct sections, with themes of nature and interaction.
+After breakfast we’ll go for a deep dive into futuristic Tokyo including a visit to the man-made island of Odaiba which is proud home to the world’s first digital art museum, designed by the ultra-technologist art group teamLab. “teamLab Borderless” features almost 50 immersive, three-dimensional digital works spread over five distinct sections, with themes of nature and interaction.
 In the ‘Athletic Forest’, you are invited to understand the world by bouncing, moving, and swinging your way through the art; in the stunning ‘Forest of Lamps’, you are invited to approach resonating Venetian glass lamps that react to you by changing color.
 The entire museum is a breath-taking, interactive, multi-sensory experience that encourages you to be at the centre of the art and appreciate how the exhibits change around you, rather than simply observing them from a single vantage point.
 If you need a pick-me-up, you can head to the ‘En’ tea house and enjoy a cup of green tea in which a digital flower blooms as you drink it!

 A walking tour of another Tokyo neighborhood.